All nursing home residents to get first vaccination jab by next Sunday – Minister for Health

 HSE Chief Clinical Office Dr Colm Henry who warned on Saturday Covid-19 restrictions would be required for up to a year to control the virus while the population was vaccinated.
 Photograph: Dara Mac Dónaill

-All nursing homes will have their first vaccination dose by next Sunday, Minister for Health Stephen Donnelly has said.
+All nursing homes will residents have received their first vaccination dose by next Sunday, Minister for Health Stephen Donnelly said this afternoon.

-He said 140,000 would be administered, split 50:50 between nursing homes and frontline workers.
+He said 140,000 doses would have been administered by the end of next week split 50:50 between nursing home residents and frontline workers.

-Mr Donnelly also said he had asked the HSE and Government to look at getting the AstraZeneca vaccine in place in advance of the vaccine being approved.
+Mr Donnelly also said he had asked the HSE and Government to look at getting supplies of the AstraZeneca vaccine into the State in advance of the vaccine being approved.

+This would allow use of the vaccine can begin immediately after it is approved.

-Speaking on RTÉ’s This Week programme, the Minister said “there are regulatory issues” and they had to have the cooperation of the company itself.
-“It is something we are exploring but it is not a certainty,” he said.
+Speaking on RTÉ’s This Week programme, the Minister said “every day counts”.
+He also said “there are regulatory issues” and the co-operation of the company was required but “it is something we are exploring”.

 He also defended the vaccination of healthcare staff in a private hospital after criticism that Beacon Hospital staff were being inoculated while frontline workers in public hospitals facing experiencing a major surge in Covid-19 cases were not.

-Mr Donnelly said there is no different between a nurse or doctor working in a private or public hospital if they are “patient facing”.
+Mr Donnelly said there was no difference between a nurse or doctor working in a private or public hospital, if they are “patient facing”.

-Meanwhile, failures to fully comply with coronavirus rules is frustrating efforts to bring down infection rates in Ireland, the chief medical officer has warned.
+Meanwhile, failures to fully comply with coronavirus rules are frustrating efforts to bring down infection rates in Ireland, the chief medical officer has warned this weekend.

 Dr Tony Holohan said reductions in infections are not happening fast enough with the virus having taken hold in every part of Ireland and he said levels of infection are still “far too high”.